"I CAN" mortgage

 - Fixed-rate mortgages — Fixed payments over 15 or 30 years (but see “I CAN” below)

 - “I CAN” mortgage — Customize the term (length) of your fixed-rate loan.
-Pay it back over 8-30 years
+Pay it back over 8 to 30 years

 - Adjustable-rate mortgages (ARMs) — Your interest rate can go up and down in line with other rates